survivejs/webpack-book/manuscript/packages/01_consuming.md

 * `<github user>/<project>#pull/<id>/head` points to a specific GitHub pull request.

 `<reference>` can be either commit hash, tag, or a branch.
 The technique does not work unless the package has been set up to support consumption outside of Git.
 The *Authoring Packages* chapter shows how to achieve this.

+T> To avoid sharing all your packages in public, npm allows you to maintain private packages through their commercial offering.
+Another option is to use a package like [verdaccio](https://www.npmjs.com/package/verdaccio). verdaccio allows you to maintain a private server that can also work as a cache for npm.
+You can also override public packages using it.

 ## Understanding npm Lookup